Teenage Driver Accidents: Statistics

 There is simply no reason or excuse for taking any of these risks.
 As exhilarating as it may be to finally be able to travel independently, the fact of the matter is that inexperience on the road is a liability.

 Driving is a privilege, not a right.
 Aside from the dangers, you can pose to yourself and others by ignoring road safety, driving recklessly can lead to the suspension of your driving privileges.

 Contact Our Law Firm

 The reality of teenage driver accidents and statistics is grim and cautionary.
 If you have been involved in an accident with a young driver, you may have grounds to pursue compensation for the damages to your vehicle and your person.

 The auto accident attorneys at Phillips Law Group are dedicated to defending the rights of injury victims.
 We are proud to serve the citizens of Southern California through our office in San Diego, and accept clients from the following areas:

 - and cities and towns throughout the western U.S.

 Do not delay discuss the details of your case with us today.
-Call or text 1-800-706-3000 to speak with a member of our intake staff, who will connect you with one of our knowledgeable Phoenix personal injury attorneys after a brief interview.
+Call 1-800-706-3000 to speak with a member of our intake staff, who will connect you with one of our knowledgeable Phoenix personal injury attorneys after a brief interview.

 Want us to call you?
 Enter your details in the Free Case Review form at the top of this page to receive a free, confidential consultation.